GlareDB/glaredb/README.md

 ## About

-GlareDB is a database system built for querying external data sources using SQL.
+GlareDB is a database system built for querying and analyzing distributed data.

 ## Install